-Just like us, bugs need food, water, and shelter.
-Unfortunately, sometimes that means making themselves at home in our space.
-Once they’re inside, getting rid of them can be difficult (and expensive).
-Luckily, there are ways to reduce the chances of bugs and other pests from entering your home, and we’re sharing our pro tips.
+Just like us, bugs need food, water and shelter, which sometimes leads them to settle in our homes.
+Once they’re inside, getting rid of them can be challenging—and costly.
+Fortunately, there are effective ways to minimize the chance of pests entering, and our guide is full of suggestions to keep them out.

 There are a number of reasons why bugs may be attracted to your home.
 Crumbs, uncovered food or a full garbage bin are usually to blame for bringing bugs inside.
 Humid environments or proximity to buggy habitats, like trees and grassy areas, may also attract insects into your home.